microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Usage.md

     }
 ]
 ```

+You can also find an example client .Net Core Console application [here](/samples/text-analytics-for-health-async/StressTestConsoleClient/)

 You can, but don't need to wait on the response of the HTTP request.
 When the function has rocessed the documents, every documents and associated results will be stored on your storage account.